GerhardPaw/RevitPythonDocs/README.md

 **Welcome** to the revitpythondocs repository.<br>
 This repository aims to foster a community-driven collection of scripts to enhance productivity and extend functionality within Revit through Python scripting.
-The Python files contributed to this repo will automatically be loaded on revitpythondocs.com.
+The Python files contributed to this repo will automatically be loaded on revitpythondocs.com. <br>

 **General Coding Guidelines**<br>
 This repo is dependent on your contribution.
-To maintain a proper standard of quality and ensure consistency across contributions, we ask that all contributors adhere to the following guidelines:
+To maintain a proper standard of quality and ensure consistency across contributions, we ask that all contributors adhere to the following guidelines.<br>

 **Coding Style**<br>
 Naming Conventions:<br>
 Use snake_case or camelCase for variable names and function names.
-If you add a file to an existing script, maintain consistency within the script.
+If you add a file to an existing script, maintain consistency within the script.<br>

-Comments and Docstrings:<br>
+**Comments and Docstrings:**<br>
 Provide comments and explanations as needed to clarify complex logic or decisions made in your code.
 Avoid over-commenting by explaining only where necessary.
 Use # for comments.
 If you wish to include the author's name, webpage, or email, start with a single-line comment at the top of the code.
 For scripts where the title might not sufficiently explain the purpose, include a docstring after the imports of your script with a brief explanation of its functionality.
-Keep it short and simple.
+Keep it short and simple.<br>
 See the following example for a docstring.

 <pre lang="python"><code>